-But these facts alone are not enough to change the minds of most consumers, especially when these ugly truths are coupled with our expectation that fashion should be trendy and cheap (because fast fashion retailers facilitate this); our excessive consumption practices.
+But these facts alone are not enough to change the minds of most consumers, especially when these ugly truths are couples with our collective expectation that fashion should be trendy and cheap (because fast fashion retailers facilitate this) and our excessive consumption practices.

 Sure, these same sites frequently report on the latest tragedies connected to garment manufacturing in Bangladesh, the less-than-green practices of fast fashion retailers (think: excessive pollution and waste, toxic and flammable chemicals in clothing, and the extensive greenwashing efforts that brands, like H&M, utilize to trick consumers), and the latest examples of who-copied-whose original design.
 Yet, the next post (Literally, sometimes.
-Figuratively, other times.) is some form of promotion of fast fashion.
+Figuratively, other time.) is some form of promotion of fast fashion.

 * This article was first published on January 2, 2013.